-A Word About Tools In this class we use Linux and command-line tools.
+A Word About Tools

+In this class we use Linux and command-line tools.
 We think it's important that CS majors know something about this environment, and we think it can be useful for people in other STEM disciplines as well - and we hope "new-to-me and different" has some appeal for all!
-(What is Linux? it's an operating system, as Windows and Mac OS X are operating systems.
-It's one of a family of operating systems descended from UNIX, developed at Bell Labs in the early 1970s.
-A lot of servers run Linux or some other UNIX-like system.
-There are also ongoing efforts to develop mainstream desktop systems.)
-A UNIX person's response to claims that UNIX isn't user-friendly: "Sure it is.
-It's just choosy about its friends."

-Slide 9
+Slide 11